Investment: Acquisition of a coffee processing plant, i.e. a vertical integration

 Hulling is the last link in the value chain before export, and transforms parchment coffee into green coffee.
 All earlier steps in the process i.e. the production itself and the transformation from cherries into parchment coffee are carried out by the base cooperatives in their own washing stations.

 To help finance the purchase of the hulling plant, COCOCA reached out to Kampani via the King Baudouin Foundation (a Kampani shareholder).
 Of the 501,000 USD required, Kampani provided 324,00 USD in subordinated debt for a five year agreement.
 ICCO co-invested an additional 100,000 USD.

-The vertical integration will generate dramatically improved access to the hulling service for the smallholder farmers and their cooperatives, with better processing and storage services.
-As a result, coffee flows will be rationalized and the removal of the current bottlenecks will enable the cooperatives to sell more coffee to COCOCA.
-The investment will also allow COCOCA to improve the traceability and quality control to better meet the requirements of specialty coffee markets.
+The vertical integration has dramatically improved access to the hulling service for the smallholder farmers and their cooperatives, with better processing and storage services.
+As a result, coffee flows are better rationalized and the removal of the previous bottlenecks has enabled the cooperatives to sell more coffee to COCOCA.
+The investment has also allowed COCOCA to improve the traceability and quality control to better meet the requirements of specialty coffee markets.
 In 2019, roughly half of the processed volume was Fairtrade or Utz certified.
-Finally, the added value of the hulling service itself will remain within the group.
+Finally, the added value of the hulling service itself remains within the group.